nous-clawds4/tapestry-cli/docs/node-types/README.md

 The `word.wordTypes` array declares which sections are present.
 By convention, they are ordered from coarse grained to fine grained, although this convention is not strict.
 For example: a primary property node has `wordTypes: ["word", "property", "primaryProperty"]` because every primary property **is a** property, and every property **is a** word.

-## Class Threads and Concepts

-As per the tapestry protocol.

-## Canonical Nodes Types
+## Canonical Word Types

+Class threads and concepts are defined as per the tapestry protocol.
+Canonical word types are the ones that are required for the basic functioning of the concept graph.

 ### Core Nodes